tianlinhe/Bioinfo_projects/README.md

 4. It loops over window sizes from 1 to 23
 5. For each window size, it tests them with linear SVM at cv = 5, and records the accuracy scores for comparison

+The python file "decision_tree.py":
+1. It reads "svml_win13.txt"
+2. It scores using a simple decision tree at cv = 5

 The text files ending with "pssm":
 Those are pssm files generated from psi-blast of the my entire dataset aganist uniref50.